Skip to content

 • Flea Monitor (C#, WPF, Windows only)

-The server is the main project that would be developed.
-The client is a test program to validate the protocol and the core functionality of the Flea Server.
-Flea Monitor is a GUI application for a convenient managing of the server.
-Unless otherwise stated, the Flea works in Linux and Windows.
+The server is the main project that will be developed.
+The client is a test program used to validate the protocol and core functionality of the Flea Server.
+Flea Monitor is a GUI application for conveniently managing the server.
+Unless otherwise stated, Flea works on both Linux and Windows operating systems.

 Flea Monitor